Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: Introduction, Summary, and Acknowledgements

 {\arabic{footnote}}

-\section{Introduction, Summary and Acknowledgements}
+\section{Introduction, Summary, and Acknowledgements}

-\textit{Introduction} In a visionary mathematical paper~\cite{haydys2010fukaya} by Haydys, he conjectured, with support from some preliminary computations, novel invariants assigned to five, four and three-manifolds from gauge theory.
-Specifically, he defined a certain five-dimensional equation from which he could associate an integer to a five-manifold, Floer-type homology groups to a four-manifold, and a Fukaya–Seidel-type category to a three-manifold.
+\textit{Introduction} In a visionary mathematical paper~\cite{haydys2010fukaya} by Haydys, he conjectured, with support from some preliminary computations, novel invariants assigned to five, four, and three-manifolds from gauge theory.
+Specifically, he defined a certain five-dimensional equation from which he could associate an integer to a five-manifold, Floer type homology groups to a four-manifold, and a Fukaya–Seidel type category to a three-manifold.
 This five-dimensional equation later appeared in~\cite{witten2011fivebranes}, too, albeit in a purely physical setting where the five-manifold was of the form $M_4 \times \R$, whence it was thereafter named the Haydys-Witten equation.

-In this paper, we aim, amongst other things, to physically realize the aforementioned gauge invariants assigned to four and three-manifolds, and derive their connection to symplectic invariants.
+In this paper, we aim, amongst other things, to physically define the aforementioned gauge invariants assigned to four and three-manifolds, and derive their connection to symplectic invariants.
 To this end, we will study, on various possibly decomposable five-manifolds in different topological limits, the topologically-twisted 5d $\mathcal{N} = 2$ gauge theory defined in~\cite{anderson2013five} whose BPS equations are exactly the Haydys-Witten equations.
 As an offshoot, we would be able to derive a web of mathematically-novel relations between these and a variety of other invariants, their Atiyah-Floer correspondences, and more.

 The computational techniques we employ are mainly those of standard Kaluza-Klein reduction, topological reduction as pioneered in~\cite{bershadsky1995topolreduc}, recasting gauge theories as supersymmetric quantum mechanics as pioneered in~\cite{blau1993topological}, and the physical interpretation of Floer homology groups in terms of supersymmetric quantum mechanics in infinite-dimensional space as elucidated in~\cite{ong2022vafa}.